icdevs/Icdevs_mainsite/_posts/2022-01-11-HTTPRequest Parser.md

             };
             query: {
                 original: Text; //everything after the ? and before an anchor
-                get: (Text) -> ?Text; //pass in a key and get value. null if not present
+                get: (Text) -> ?Text; //helper function: pass in a key and get value. null if not present
                 hashMap: HashMap<Text, Text>;
                 keys: [Text]; //list of query keys
             };